 In Dolph’s case, it was his work in the ring and then his mic work, which developed about a decade into his career where all of a sudden you were like, here we go, here we go, career vs. Miz, let’s do this.
 Those promos were top-shelf.
 I remember that storyline, and I shouldn’t, but I do, you know what I mean?
 That’s how good those guys were in that.
 I genuinely thought he was going to lose and that was going to be it, and he was going to retire from wrestling.
 I mean that’s how well he made me believe it, but I was there when they conceived the name, fought against it and was punished for my efforts.”

-Dolph Ziggler also challenged Conor McGregor to best-of-three series.
+Dolph Ziggler also challenged Conor McGregor to a best-of-three series.
 Only time will tell whether WWE will end up having anything worthwhile planned for Dolph Ziggler in the near future.

 What’s your view on what Freddie Prinze Jr. said?
 Are you surprised by it?
 Sound off in the comments!